 The pottery industry was prominent in Trenton, with a major hub in the East Trenton and Top Road neighborhoods.
 The industry grew from the 1850s until the 1920s, when more than 50 potteries operated simultaneously; products included tableware, art ceramics, sanitary ware, and electrical porcelain.
 Residential development of the area coincided with the industrial activity.
 The pottery industry began to shrink considerably during the Great Depression; as it waned, some of the historic pottery locations were converted to additional residential property.
 Lead was commonly used in glazes that were subjected to very high temperatures in the firing kilns, causing lead to be released into the air via the kiln exhaust and then settle onto soil downwind from the kilns.
 Soil containing ceramic pieces was likely used as fill material during residential development and may also be a source of lead contamination.
-In 2018, the state of New Jersey notified the EPA that the neighborhood of East Trenton was contaminated with lead, but the EPA had to conduct investigations following this notification to confirm that lead was present in the soil of residential properties.
+In 2018 the State of New Jersey and City of Trenton notified the EPA that the neighborhood of East Trenton was contaminated with lead.